-A legal advertisement was placed in the Lancaster Newspaper on Saturday, June 18th, announcing a minimum 30-day public comment period.
-A public meeting was announced via newspaper advertisement on June 13th and subsequently advertised on the City's website and through social media.
+A legal advertisement was placed in the Lancaster Newspaper on Friday, March 24, 2023, announcing a minimum 30-day public comment period.
+A public meeting will be announced via newspaper advertisement on April 3, 2023 and subsequently advertised on the City's website and through social media.

 The draft plan is currently on the City's website.
-Any comments will be included as an appendix in the final draft of the 2022 Annual Action Plan and all comments will be considered in the final version of the plan.
+Any comments will be included as an appendix in the final draft of the 2023 Annual Action Plan and all comments will be considered in the final version of the plan.